Our School Vision:

 Bikeability training is held each year for Year 6.
 The wearing of a safety helmet is obligatory and a safety lock is advised.
 The school cannot take responsibility for the safety of any bicycles on the school site.

-First-aid boxes are available in the ICT suite, mobile classrooms, the hall, and resources room for use when needed.
+First-aid boxes are available in the KS1 block and KS2 blocks, the hall and the first aid room for use when needed.
 Staff will inform parents if their child has received more than the normal minor graze in School.
 If a child receives a head injury the parents will always be notified.

 Emergencies and Accidents

 Sometimes it is necessary to contact a parent quickly.
-Please will you fill in the separate emergency form and return it to school including mobile telephone numbers.
+Parents are asked to fill in an emergency form and return it to school including mobile telephone numbers.
 If a child needs to be taken to hospital and a parent is not available an ambulance will be called.
 A member of staff will stay with the child until parents can be contacted.

 It is in your child's interest to make sure the School Office is informed straight away of any change in home or emergency address and telephone numbers.

 Children are supervised by staff during morning, afternoon and lunch-time breaks in order to ensure acceptable standards of behaviour.
 School accepts responsibility for children from 8.40 a.m.

-School finishes at 3.15 p.m. and children should be collected promptly unless there is a real emergency and the school has been notified.
-After this time parents are responsible for their children and their children’s safety on site..
+School finishes at 3.10pm for KS1 and at 3.15pm for KS2.
+Children should be collected promptly unless there is a real emergency and the school has been notified.
+After this time parents are responsible for their children and their children’s safety on site.

 Please inform the school if these occur.
 Your doctor will tell you when your child is fit to return to school.
 Please be sensitive to your child's needs and don't send them back to school until they are well enough.